-- (i) any person acting in concert with an Offeror, potential Offeror or Offeree; - (ii) any financial and other professional adviser (including a stockbroker) of the parent, subsidiaries and fellow subsidiaries of an Offeror, potential Offeror or Offeree, including persons controlling, controlled by or under the same control as such financial and other professional advisers (other than exempt fund managers and exempt principal traders covered in class (5) below).
-A holding of 30% or more of the voting rights of a company is the normal test of "control": - (iii) the directors (together with their close relatives, related trusts and companies controlled by any of the directors, their close relatives and related trusts) of any subsidiary or fellow subsidiary of an Offeror, potential Offeror or Offeree; - (iv) the pension funds, provident funds and employee share schemes of the parent, subsidiaries and fellow subsidiaries of an Offeror, potential Offeror or Offeree; - (v) any exempt principal trader or exempt fund manager which is controlling, controlled by or under the same control as the financial and other professional adviser (including a stockbroker) of an Offeror, potential Offeror or Offeree, its parent, subsidiaries and fellow subsidiaries; and - (vi) a person who, or who as a result of a transaction, owns or controls 5% or more of any class of the relevant securities of an Offeror, potential Offeror or Offeree.
+- 1) any person acting in concert with an Offeror, potential Offeror or Offeree; - any financial and other professional adviser (including a stockbroker) of the parent, subsidiaries and fellow subsidiaries of an Offeror, potential Offeror or Offeree, including persons controlling, controlled by or under the same control as such financial and other professional advisers (other than exempt fund managers and exempt principal traders covered in class (5) below).
+A holding of 30% or more of the voting rights of a company is the normal test of "control"; - 3) the directors (together with their close relatives, related trusts and companies controlled by any of the directors, their close relatives and related trusts) of any subsidiary or fellow subsidiary of an Offeror, potential Offeror or Offeree; - 4) the pension funds, provident funds and employee share schemes of the parent, subsidiaries and fellow subsidiaries of an Offeror, potential Offeror or Offeree: - 5) any exempt principal trader or exempt fund manager which is controlling, controlled by or under the same control as the financial and other professional adviser (including a stockbroker) of an Offeror, potential Offeror or Offeree; and - a person who, or who as a result of a transaction, owns or controls 5% or more of any class of the relevant securities of an Offeror, potential Offeror or Offeree.